vhschlenker/vhschlenker.github.io/README.md

 I'm using [Fork Awesome](https://forkaweso.me/Fork-Awesome/) for the icons.

 Feel free to open issues if you encounter any, or open pull requests if you have any improvements.

+## Format

+After installing prettier with `npm i` formatting can be done with the command `npm run format`.